ssikoron/hue-animate/README.md

-# hue-sync
+# hue-animate

-`hue-sync` lets you start a Hue Entertainment API sync session and control lights using an API similar to the `requestAnimationFrame()` API in the browser.
+`hue-animate` lets you start a Hue Entertainment API sync session and control lights using an API similar to the `requestAnimationFrame()` API in the browser.

 ### Why did I build this?